 Refundable Accommodation Deposits (RAD) and Daily Accommodation Payments (DAP)

-RADs and DAPs are payment plans used by many residential aged care facilities to pay for their services.
+RADs and DAPs are payment plans used by many residential aged care homes to pay for their services.

-Many facilities will accept a combination of RAD and DAP payments.
-You may choose to pay a lump sum with your available funds to cover the time you know you will be at the facility, and then switch to a daily payment down the line.
+Many aged care homes will accept a combination of RAD and DAP payments.
+You may choose to pay a lump sum with your available funds to cover the time you know you will be at the care home, and then switch to a daily payment down the line.

 Government assistance